Brian1226/Priority-Queue/Specification.md

 ## Triggers

-Within the note, the user selects a task, clicks on the "Delete task" option, then clicks on the "Confirm" option.
+Within the note, the user selects a task, clicks on the "Delete Task" option, then clicks on the "Confirm" option.

 ## Primary Sequence

 1. The user selects a note to go into.
 2. The user selects the task they want to delete.
-3. The user clicks on the "Delete task" option.
+3. The user clicks on the "Delete Task" option.
 4. The app displays a message, asking the user to either confirm or cancel the action.
 5. The user clicks on the "Confirm" option.
 6. The app deletes the selected task.